modflowpy/flopy/DEVELOPER.md

 The `-n auto` option configures the `pytest-xdist` extension to query your computer for the number of processors available.
 To explicitly set the number of cores, substitute an integer for `auto` in the `-n` argument, e.g. `pytest -v -n 2`.
 (The space between `-n` and the number of processors can be replaced with `=`, e.g. `-n=2`.)

 The above will run all regression tests, benchmarks, and example scripts and notebooks, which can take some time (likely ~30 minutes to an hour, depending on your machine).

-To run only fast tests with benchmarking disabled:
+#### Selecting tests with markers

+Markers are a `pytest` feature that can be used to select subsets of tests.
+Markers provided in `pytest.ini` include:

+- `slow`: tests that don't complete in a few seconds
+- `example`: exercise scripts, tutorials and notebooks
+- `regression`: tests that compare multiple results
+- `benchmark`: test that gather runtime statistics
+- `profile`: tests measuring performance in detail

+Markers can be used with the `-m <marker>` option.
+For example, to run only fast tests:

     pytest -v -n auto -m "not slow"

-Fast tests should complete in under a minute on most machines.

-#### Selecting tests with markers

-The `slow` marker is used above to select a subset of tests.
-These can be applied in boolean combinations with `and` and `not`.
-A few more `pytest` markers are provided:
+Markers can be applied in boolean combinations with `and` and `not`.
+For instance, to run fast tests in parallel, excluding example scripts/notebooks and regression tests:

-- `regression`: tests comparing the output of multiple runs
-- `example`: example scripts, tutorials, and notebooks
+    pytest -v -n auto -m "not slow and not example and not regression"

+A CLI option `--smoke` (short form `-S`) is provided as an alias for the above.
+For instance:

+    pytest -v -n auto -S

+This should complete in under a minute on most machines.
+Smoke testing aims to cover a reasonable fraction of the codebase while being fast enough to run often during development.
+(To preserve this ability, new tests should be marked as slow if they take longer than a second or two to complete.)

-Most of the `regression` and `example` tests are also `slow`, however there are some other slow tests, especially in `test_export.py`, and some regression tests are fairly fast.
+**Note:** most the `regression` and `example` tests are `slow`, but there are some other slow tests, e.g. in `test_export.py`, and some regression tests and examples are fast.

 ### Debugging tests